-67 percent of the evaluation will be based upon measures of Professional Practice.
+Professional Practice: Principals must receive an evaluation in which a majority of the summative evaluation results are based on Professional Practice.
 All measures within the Professional Practice portion of the evaluation must be aligned at a minimum to the following Domains and Components based upon the Idaho Standards for Effective Principals.